 - Lender-paid mortgage insurance, in which you pay a slightly higher interest rate in exchange for your lender paying the insurance in an upfront lump sum.

-The interest on both alternatives is tax-deductible, which isn’t the case with PMI.
+The interest on lender-paid mortgage insurance is tax-deductible, which isn’t the case with PMI.
+The interest on a home equity loan or HELOC is deductible if you use the money to buy, build or substantially improve your home, according to the IRS.
 But unlike regular mortgage insurance, lender-paid mortgage insurance doesn’t “fall off” or end when you have sufficient equity.
 You pay the higher interest rate until you sell or refinance.

 So, should you refinance?

 Once you know the costs of your various options, you still have to answer the question: Should you refinance?